ADCAS Services for Required Referrals

 - Content: Behavioral effects of substance use, expectancies and reality, tolerance, drug and alcohol interactions, decision-making, risk-reduction stragegies, and the change process.

-- Computerized follow-up questionnaire 30 days after completion of ADCAS.
+- Computerized follow-up questionnaire automatically sent 30 days after completion of ADCAS.

-- To assist students in fulfilling their mandated sanctions, ADCAS informs the referral source that the student either did or did not complete their ADCAS requirements.
+- To assist students in fulfilling their required sanctions, ADCAS staff will inform the referral source that the student either did or did not complete their ADCAS requirements.